yueyueaa/kubebuilder/README.md

 ## Prepare In Advance
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) or [K3D](https://k3d.io/v5.5.2) to get a local cluster for testing, or run against a remote cluster.

+Tips:
-Tips: Recommended to use k3d to quickly build k8s cluster (https://github.com/yueyueaa/k8s-setup/blob/master/k3d/README.md) `bash k3d.sh`
+- Recommended to use k3d to quickly build k8s cluster (https://github.com/yueyueaa/k8s-setup/blob/master/k3d/README.md) `bash k3d.sh`

-If you use webhook, you need install cert-manager to your cluster (https://cert-manager.io/docs/installation)
+- If you want to use webhook, you need install cert-manager to your cluster (https://cert-manager.io/docs/installation)

 ## Getting Started
 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).